The interactive forms and account tools use JavaScript. Core page content is included in the HTML of this page; for help, email support@theravoca.com.

 It also helps to notice how the first contact feels.
 A brief consult call can tell you whether the person's style feels workable.
 Most people do better with a therapist they feel reasonably comfortable being honest with, so trust that early read.

 TheraVoca is built to handle the filtering step that wears people down.
-You answer a short set of questions about what you are dealing with, your insurance or budget, and your preferences for format, scheduling, and therapist background.
-We use that to surface providers who fit, rather than handing you a long directory to sift through alone.
+You answer a short set of questions about what you are dealing with, your insurance or budget, and your preferences for format, scheduling, and counselor background.
+We use that to surface clinicians who fit, rather than handing you a long directory to sift through alone.

-Because we focus on Idaho, our network spans Meridian, Boise, Eagle, and the wider Treasure Valley, including therapists who offer telehealth statewide.
+Because we focus on Idaho, our network spans Meridian, Boise, Eagle, and the wider Treasure Valley, including counselors who offer telehealth statewide.
 The goal is to skip the guesswork and the cold-calling.
-When the process is done, you are matched with up to three Idaho therapists who fit what you described.
+When the process is done, you are matched with three or more Idaho counselors who fit what you described.

 Frequently asked questions

-How quickly can I find a therapist in Meridian?
+How quickly can I find a counselor in Meridian?

 It varies, but many people connect with options within a day or two when using a matching service.
 Calling individual practices directly can take longer if you hit waitlists.